-In this two-volume set, the author analyzes distribution crises from a theoretical perspective before going on to propose law and policy solutions.
-In this first volume, he discusses the four main concepts and focus points of the crisis of distribution – distribution itself, the crises it faces, the rule of law and development.
+In this two-volume set, the author analyzes distribution crises from a theoretical perspective and proposes law and policy solutions.
+In this first volume, he discusses the four main concepts and focus points of the crisis of distribution – distribution itself, the crises it faces, the rule of law, and development.
 Concentrating on the major distribution problems China faces in particular, the author proposes regulatory methods which can be used to overcome the distribution dilemma, such as tools from policy and economic law, and reiterates the significance of theory building in resolving the issues.

 Table of Contents

 1. Introduction: Distribution crisis and the rule of law.
 2 Distribution pressure and distribution differences.
 3. Relationship and structure of co-integrating distribution.
 4. Legal optimization of distribution structures.
 5. Distribution-orientated rule of economic law.
 6. Beyond the distribution crisis: Theoretical extension.
 7. Conclusion